Mahmud of Ghazni: Numerical Strength of the Army

-In 999 AD, when Mahmud Ghaznavi defeated the Samanid under Abdu'l-Malik ibn Nūh at Marv, commanding at least 32,000 horses.
-In 1015-16 AD, he invaded Balkh.
-A Ghaznavid era Historian Abu'l-Fadl Bayhaqi estimated the sultan's army numbered 100,000 soldiers.

-In 1023 AD, army was reviewed at the plains of Shabahar numbering 54,000 cavalry and 1300 elephants, besides the garrisons in the outposts of the empire to guard the long frontier.
+In 999 AD, when Mahmud defeated the Samanid under Abdu'l-Malik ibn Nuh at Marv, commanding at least 32,000 horses.
+In 1015–16 AD, he invaded Balkh.
+Ghaznavid era Historian Abu'l-Fadl Bayhaqi estimated the sultan's army numbered 100,000 soldiers.
+In 1018, prior to the Kannauj campaign, Mahmud secured his realm by assigning Muhammad to Ghazna with 15,000 horse and 10,000 foot, Mas‘ud with 10,000 horse and 10,000 foot, Arslan Jadhib to Balkh and Tukharistan with 12,000 horse and 10,000 foot, and Altuntash to Khwarazm with 20,000 horse and 10,000 foot In 1023 AD, army was reviewed at the plains of Shabahar numbering 54,000 cavalry and 1300 elephants, besides the garrisons in the outposts of the empire to guard the long frontier.
 12th century historian Sibt Ibn al-Jawzi puts the strength of his army roughly at 100,000, including both the cavalry and infantry.
 In Makran expedition to place Abu'l Mu'askar to the throne Sultan Mahmud dispatched an army of 4000 cavalry and 3000 infantry.
-In 1039 an army of 8,000 cavalrymen was composed during the conquest of Rey.

-The total number of the slaves was about 4000 and 1700 elephants.
+In 1029 an army of 8,000 cavalrymen was composed during the conquest of Rey.
+In 1035, 15,000 cavalry and 2000 ghulams participated in the battle of Nasa against the Seljuks.
+The total number of the slaves were about 4000 and elephants in 1700.
 Each of the elephants used to cost 100,000 dirhams.
+Additionally, 20,000 Ghazi warriors in Transoxiana and Khorasan joined the Ghaznavid army prior to the Indian campaigns.

 Administration of the Army

 The sultan was the chief commander of the army.
 The next highest office under him was the commander of Khurasan which was held by his brother Nasr and Yusuf successively.
 The army was mainly recruited from Transoxiana but Arabs, Afghans, Daylamites, Khurasanis, Ghuris and Indians were also recruited.

 Each province had a commander of the local troops, who was usually a Turkomān.
 Every provincial army had its own Arid who had an assistant called Nā'ib-i-'Ard and a Kat-khuda, i.e. Quarter-master.
 There was a Şahib-Barid, or Master of the Post, attached to every army.
+Half of Mahmud's army consisted of Hindus, including 12 Hindu generals.
+Two of them were Brahmins.